-Treatment Technique (a) N/A [Enter Treatment Technique] Turbidity Performance Standards (b) Turbidity of the filtered water must: N/A 1 - Be less than or equal to [Enter Turbidity Performance Standard to Be Less Than or Equal to 95% of Measurements in a Month] NTU in 95% of measurements in a month.
+· · · · · · · · · · · · · · · · · · · Treatment Technique ^(a) (Type of approved filtration technology used) N/A Turbidity Performance Standards ^(b) Turbidity of the filtered water must: (that must be met through the water treatment process) 1 - Be less than or equal to [Enter Turbidity Performance Standard to Be Less Than or Equal to 95% of Measurements in a Month] NTU in 95% of measurements in a month.
 2 - Not exceed [Enter Turbidity Performance Standard Not to Be Exceeded for More Than Eight Consecutive Hours] NTU for more than eight consecutive hours.
 3 - Not exceed [Enter Turbidity Performance Standard Not to Be Exceeded at Any Time] NTU at any time.
-Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
-N/A

 Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
 N/A Highest single turbidity measurement during the year N/A Number of violations of any surface water treatment requirements N/A